top of page

 Registered Architect in Michigan, Montana, Utah, and British Columbia

-Why did we choose the name Bluebird Day?
-A bluebird day is something special.
-During the dead of winter in Michigan, after weeks of cloud cover, a storm will come through and blanket the area in fresh snow, clearing the air on its way out.
-The end result is blue sky and sunshine above a beautiful, fresh landscape.
+Ask any skier, and they’ll tell you that a bluebird day is something special.
+During the dead of winter in Michigan, after weeks of cloud cover, a storm will come through and blanket the area in snow, clearing the air on its way out.
+The end result is blue sky, bright sunshine, and fresh snow.
+Clean lines and complimentary colors.
+The day opens up like a door.

-Our favorite projects require unique and thoughtful approaches to building design and assembly—after all, architecture shouldn’t be boring.
-That might mean using shipping containers to build commercial kitchens and bathrooms off-site to expedite construction during a short building season (like our mid-mountain restaurants).
-It might mean using a quonset hut building to lower cost and build time for a modern guest cottage, or creating multifamily housing projects using modular designs for a more controlled assembly.
+We specialize in projects requiring unique and intricate approaches to design and assembly.
+That might mean using shipping containers to build commercial kitchens and bathrooms off-site to expedite construction during a short building season.
+It might mean using a quonset hut building to lower both cost and build time for a modern guest cottage, or creating multifamily housing projects using modular designs for a more controlled assembly.
 We use passive solar design and local materials whenever possible.
-Future design goals include the use of mass timber, straw bale structural insulation panels, 3D-printed concrete, earth bermed and underground construction methods, and net-zero community development.

-We believe in bringing progressive ideas and creative approaches to every project.
-We believe that architecture can and should be timeless and intuitive, inspiring and logical.
-We believe that good design improves lives and can be passed on from one generation to another.
-Let’s create spaces that are responsive to the user, site, and environment, where families, employees, and community members can feel sunshine in the middle of winter.
+We believe in bringing progressive ideas and creative approaches to every project, whether that project leans modern or falls underneath a more classical heading.
+We believe that architecture can and should be both inspiring and logical.
+We believe that good design improves lives.
+Let’s create intuitive and innovative spaces that are responsive to the needs of the user, site, and environment.

 Let’s make every day a Bluebird Day.